Logo

 Jonathan Mostow's BREAKDOWN was probably the most suspenseful hollywood genre film I had seen in years.
 Aside from Seven.
 Both films had me white-knuckling it the whole way.
 Despite what some have said, BREAKDOWN was amovie with integrity.
 Yes even the climatictic chase/cliffhanger did it for me.
 Some saw it as over the top but it was directed with true flair.
 Woulda liked to have seen an epilogue with the 2 leads that showed them post ordeal, in the their normal lives having grown or changed by the ecperience, something that's almost impossible to find in thrillers (original draft of 8mm had it).
 Looking forward to this sub picture.
 The Tv spots look badass.
 Los Gordos out and out.

-• Apr 17, 2000 3:28:27 AM CDT
+• April 17, 2000 3:28 AM CST

 Very funky indeed

-by al20
+by Al20

 I'm a sucker for submarine movies and this does look very good.
 However, anyone know whether the English get namechecked at any point as, if I remember correctly, they were actually responsible for capturing the ENIGMA machine?
+Al

-• Apr 17, 2000 3:35:10 AM CDT
+• April 17, 2000 3:35 AM CST

 Yupp, they were.